facebook tracking

 Product Quality Review

-Regular, periodic, or rolling quality reviews of all pharmaceutical products, including those intended solely for export, must be carried out in order to identify areas for improvement in both the finished product and starting materials specifications, as well as to confirm that the current process is consistent and appropriate.
+Regular, periodic, or rolling quality reviews of all pharmaceutical products (typically done once a year), including those intended solely for export, must be carried out in order to identify areas for improvement in both the finished product and starting materials specifications, as well as to confirm that the current process is consistent and appropriate.

 Qualification and Validation